plippe/blog/_posts/2018-03-01-strongly-typed-pancakes.md

 pinch of salt
 ```

-Recipes holds a lot of information: ingredients, quantities, and units of measure.
+Recipes hold a lot of information: ingredients, quantities, and units of measure.
 Like [the mars climate orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter), types would make cooking safer.

 ```scala
 case class IngredientMeasurement(